billyfish/eirods-dav/README.md

 ### 1.8 (10 Nov 2020)
  - For Frictionless Data Packages, any CSV or TSV files are now specified as tabular data resources.
-For information on how to configure retreiving the required values from the iRODS repository, the details are [here](#frictionless-data-tabular-support)
+For information on how to configure retreiving the required values from the iRODS repository, the details are [here](#frictionless-data-tabular-support).
+This initial support is for the general column types and support for the format and other fields defined by the [Frictionless Data Table Schema](https://specs.frictionlessdata.io/table-schema/) will follow in subsequent upgrades.

 ### 1.7 (15 Sep 2020)
  - Added support for [Frictionless Data](https://frictionlessdata.io) Data Packages.
 The details are [here](#frictionless-data-support).